Meraj-Kazi/C-language-basic-problems/README.md

   <li>Use it for your own need</li>
 </ul>

+## Make a pull request here if you find any error or any suggestion!
+[CONTRIBUTING.md](https://github.com/Meraj-Kazi/C-language-basic-problems/blob/master/CONTRIBUTING.md)

 <h4><i>And I intend to write a book on basic understandings of C language, so that freshers can easily understand it without any confusion <br>
 Wish me luck!</i></h4>